c410-f3r/wtx/wtx-docs/src/ui-tools/README.md

 - Embeds SQL migrations for `schema-manager`.
 Activation feature is called `embed-migrations`.
 - Runs SQL migrations managed by `schema-manager`.
 Activation feature is called `schema-manager` or `schema-manager-dev`.
 - Performs very basic WebSocket Client/Server operations.
 Activation feature is called `web-socket`.
-- Makes `GET` requests to arbitrary URIs.
+- Makes requests to arbitrary URIs mimicking the interface of `cURL`.
 Activation feature is called `http-client`.